Legion of Honor – Fine Arts Museums of San Francisco

 In 1995, after the Loma Prieta earthquake, the museum underwent a major renovation, enlargement, and anti-seismic structural upgrade.

-The permanent collection of the Legion of Honor mostly focuses on ancient and European art up to the 20th century, is divided into five sections.
+The permanent collection of the Legion of Honor is mostly focuses on ancient and European art from antiquity to the 20th century and is divided into five sections.

 It encompasses sculptures, vases, sarcophagi, jewels, carvings, and other antique works of art from Egypt, the Near East, Greece, Etruria, and Rome.